m4tuna/burger/readme.md

 A starter framework built using Flexbox and SCSS.

-Quickly spin up an HTML Boilerplate.
-Using preset module sets, creating starter themes for:
-- Drupal 8 (In development)
+Used to create starter SCSS for:
+- HTML Boilerplate
 - Ionic
 - Reddit
+- Drupal 8 (In progress)
-- Wordpress (In development)
+- Wordpress (In progress)

 ![Image of burger](https://raw.githubusercontent.com/m4tuna/burger/master/images/burger-sm.png)